marijnh/Eloquent-JavaScript/10_modules.md

 adopting this module style.
 But this has been a slow process.
 It took a few years, after the format was specified, for browsers and Node.js to start supporting it.
-And though they mostly support it now, this support still has issues, and no convention has been developed on how to, for example, distribute such modules through ((NPM)).
+And though they mostly support it now, this support still has issues, and the discussion on how such modules should be distributed through ((NPM)) is still ongoing.

-That being said, many projects are written using ES modules, and then automatically converted to some other format when published.
+Many projects are written using ES modules, and then automatically converted to some other format when published.
 We are in a transitional period in which two different module systems are used side-by-side, and it is useful to be able to read and write code in either of them.

+## Building and bundling

+{{index compilation, "type checking"}}

+In fact, many JavaScript projects aren't even, technically, written in JavaScript.
+There are extensions, such as the type checking ((dialect)) mentioned in [Chapter ?](error#typing), that are widely used.
+People also often start using planned extensions to the language long before they have been added to the platforms that actually run JavaScript.

+To make this possible, they _compile_ their code, translating it from their chosen JavaScript dialect to plain old JavaScript—or even to a past version of JavaScript so that old ((browsers)) can run it.

+{{index latency, performance}}

+Including a modular program that consists of two hundred different files in a ((web page)) produces its own problems.
+If fetching a single ((file)) over the ((network)) takes 50 milliseconds, loading the whole program takes ten seconds, or maybe half that if can load several files simultaneously.
+Still, that's a lot of wasted time.
+Because fetching a single big file tends to be faster than fetching a host of tiny ones, web programmers have started using tools that roll their programs (which they painstakingly split into modules) back into a single big file before they publish it to the Web.
+Such tools are called _((bundler))s_.

+{{index "file size"}}

+And we can go further.
+Apart from the number of files, the _size_ of the files also determines how fast they can be transferred over the network.
+Thus, the JavaScript community has invented _((minifier))s_.
+These are tools that take a JavaScript program and make it smaller by automatically removing comments and whitespace, renaming variables, and replacing pieces of code with equivalent code that take up less space.

+{{index pipeline, tool}}

+So it is not uncommon for the code that you find in an NPM package or that runs on a web page to have gone through _multiple_ stages of transformation—converted from modern JavaScript to historic JavaScript, from ES module format to CommonJS, bundled, and minified.
+We won't go into the details of these tools in this book, since they tend to be boring and change rapidly.
+Just be aware that the JavaScript code that people run might not be the code that they wrote.

 ## Module design